 Many women live with fibroids without signs or symptoms, and many do not.
-They can cause daily discomfort, a bloated feeling, painful intercourse, heavy and painful menstruation, prolonged menstruation and potential additional symptoms.
+They can cause daily discomfort, a bloated feeling, painful intercourse, heavy and painful menstruation, prolonged menstruation, and potential additional symptoms.
 Uterine fibroids are estrogen-sensitive, meaning that they respond to estrogen in the same way that the lining of your uterus does – growing in response to circulating estrogen throughout the menstrual cycle.
 Excess estrogen is one of the main culprits in causing not only fibroid growth, but also hormonal imbalance.

 Uterine fibroids can inhibit conception and impact proper implantation of an embryo in the uterus.
-Even if implantation successfully occurs, fibroids can impeded the fetus’ ability to grow properly and they can also grow during pregnancy.
+Even if implantation successfully occurs, fibroids can impede the fetus’ ability to grow properly and they can also grow during pregnancy.

-It is for all of these reasons that we suggest allowing at the very least three month’s time to naturally support the body in maintaining a healthy environment within the uterus by:
+It is for all of these reasons that we suggest allowing at the very least three months’ time to naturally support the body in maintaining a healthy environment within the uterus by:

 - promoting hormonal balance

 - supporting the body’s natural ability to reduce occurrences of occasional growths

 Here is a holistic approach to help you get a picture of what it may take to help your body: